theQRL/docs.theqrl.org/_docs/wallet/wallet-cli.md

 ### Check Wallet Balance

-To check the wallet balances browse to the [QRL explorer](https://explorer.theqrl.org) and enter your wallet address
+Browse to the [QRL explorer](https://explorer.theqrl.org) and enter your wallet address to check your balance.

 {::comment}